-- 1. (LO 1) Determining the intent of Congress is a large part of tax research. - 2.
+- 1. (LO 1) Determining the intent of Congress is a large part of tax research.
+Reviewing the Committee Reports generated by the House Ways and Means Committee, the Senate Finance Committee, and the Joint Conference Committee (if convened) will assist in determining intent. - 2.
 (LO 1) The many gray areas, the complexity of the tax laws, and the possibility of different interpretations of the tax law create the necessity of alternatives for structuring a business transaction. - 3.
 (LO 1) Federal tax legislation generally originates in the House Ways and Means Committee. - 4.
-(LO 2, 5) Hoffman, Young, Raabe, Maloney, & Nellen, CPAs 5191 Natorp Boulevard Mason, OH 45040
+(LO 2, 5)

+SWFT, LLP 5191 Natorp Boulevard Mason, OH 45040